Fare: New American

 Noise Level: Moderate to high during peak times

-Recommended For: Diners who enjoy excellent "fresh farm to table" food in a trendy setting with outstanding decor and ambiance.
+Recommended For: Diners who enjoy a high-end dining experience in a trendy setting with outstanding decor and ambiance.
+Popular spot to celebrate a special occasion or a romantic night out.

 Not Recommended For: Budget minded diners who may prefer simpler food, lower prices with less decor and ambiance